Psychotropic Medication: Medication Information and Best Practices

 Through lecture, videos and discussion this course presents general classification information, indications for use, mechanisms of action, side effects, and precautions when administering these medications:

-The new 245D Regulations covering psychotropic medication use and monitoring are nondescript and it is often left to the prescriber to determine your role in monitoring these medications.
-Whether you were a provider under 245B regulations and you are looking to simplify and clarify your psychotropic medication responsibilities, or you are a provider who has never done psychotropic medication monitoring before, this class will be helpful to you!
+245D Regulations covering psychotropic medication use and monitoring are nondescript and it is often left to the prescriber to determine your role in monitoring these medications.
+Whether you are a provider looking to simplify and clarify your psychotropic medication responsibilities, or you are a provider who has never done psychotropic medication monitoring before, this class will be helpful to you!

 As you determine what your organization’s policies and procedures will be for psychotropic medication monitoring, this workshop gives you the opportunity to learn from the experts, discuss options, and identify the unintended consequences of not using best practices.

 Not sure if you need training?
 Here are some questions covered in the course:

 - What happens if psychotropic medication use is not monitored adequately?